RoadCraft Expansion: Bridge Layer, New Maps, Harder Difficulty Out

 A Holistic Enhancement to the Simulation Experience

-The combined introduction of new maps, specialized vehicles like the bridge layer, and enhanced difficulty settings represents a comprehensive upgrade to the RoadCraft experience.
+The combined introduction of new maps, specialized vehicles like the bridge layer, and enhanced difficulty settings represented a comprehensive upgrade to the RoadCraft experience.
 These elements work in concert to create a more dynamic and challenging simulation environment.
 New maps provide the canvas, new vehicles offer the tools to paint upon it, and the tougher options dictate the precision and efficiency required for the masterpiece.